Harry Boland: Civil War

 He was buried at Glasnevin Cemetery.
 The service took place from the Whitefriar Street Carmelite Church.
 The hearse was followed by Cumann na mBan, Clan na Gael and the Citizen Army women's section.

-Boland's death affected Collins.
-It may also may have spurred him towards peace negotiations with De Valera.

 Family

 Boland's brother, Gerald Boland, was a prominent member of Fianna Fáil and later served as Minister for Justice.
 His nephew, Kevin Boland, served as a Minister until he resigned in solidarity with the two ministers, Charles Haughey and Neil Blaney, who were sacked from the government in May 1970 during the Arms Crisis.
 Kevin Boland's resignation from Fianna Fáil and the subsequent loss of his seat marked the end of an era for the Boland political dynasty.

 His nephew, Harry Boland, was a basketball player who competed in the 1948 Summer Olympics in London.
 He died on 18 December 2013, at the age of 88.

 He also had a sister, Kathleen, who was entrusted, with her mother, with the safekeeping of jewels received from Russian diplomats as collateral for a loan made by the provisional government to the new Russian state in April 1920.